What Canadian businesses need to know about copyright

 In an age where information sharing is so commonplace and simple, understanding when copyright permissions can be required under Canada’s copyright laws is more important than ever.
 In the business world, information sharing that takes place on a regular basis includes things like electronically sending articles to colleagues or distributing journal articles or other reference materials as part of your sales and/or marketing processes.
 When permission is not obtained, the use could be infringing and expose an individual or organization to potentially significant financial liability.

-Below are some more specific examples where obtaining permissions can be required by Canadian businesses.
+Below are some more specific examples where Canadian businesses can be required to obtain permission.

 - Placing reference material (i.e., articles, publications, policies or standards) on a company intranet site